Updated August 14, 2025

 Learn whether USPS Certified Mail requires a signature, what return receipt means, and how to send your letter online.

-Read more →What Is Certified Mail?
+Read more →What Is USPS Certified Mail?
+Complete Guide to Requirements and Process

 Read more →